-Characterisation: new developments for toxicity
+Characterization: new developments for toxicity

 This is the first in a series of articles where PRé's own consultants explain a step in the LCA process and the way their own expertise fits into that step.
 First up is Laura Golsteijn, who is not just an expert on characterisation in LCIA, but also earned a PhD based on her original characterisation research.

-Today, I am defending my PhD thesis on enhancing methods of toxic impact modelling in LCA at the Radboud University in Nijmegen.
-These methods are part of the characterisation step of the impact assessment phase of a life cycle assessment (LCA) study.
+Today, I am defending my PhD thesis on enhancing methods of toxic impact modeling in LCA at the Radboud University in Nijmegen.
+These methods are part of the characterization step of the impact assessment phase of a life cycle assessment (LCA) study.
 First, I’ll briefly explain the phases and steps of an LCA, and then I’ll give you a short overview of the new developments my PhD research has contributed to.

 An LCA assesses and quantifies the environmental impact of a product or service over its entire life cycle.
 The main phases of an LCA are goal & scope setting, inventory analysis, life cycle impact assessment (LCIA), and interpretation.
 An inventory analysis provides information on all relevant energy and material inputs, and on the emission of toxic and non-toxic pollutants, but that alone does not provide enough information to guide decision-making.
 To be able to understand the consequences of these inputs and emissions, we need to translate them into environmental impacts.
 The impact assessment phase provides this translation.

-Steps in Impact Assessment
+Steps in impact assessment

 The LCIA phase consists of four consecutive steps.

 1. Classification.
 All substances are sorted into classes according to the effect they have on the environment.
 A cause-effect pathway shows the causal relationship between the environmental intervention (for instance, the emission of a certain chemical) and its potential effects.
-LCA professionals can choose impact indicators at different stages in this pathway, for example the midpoint or endpoint.
+LCA professionals can choose impact indicators at different stages in this pathway, for example, the midpoint or endpoint.
 Classification is relatively straightforward, which is why we haven’t given it its own article.

 3. Normalisation.
-The quantified impact is compared to a certain reference value, for example the average environmental impact of a European citizen in one year.
+The quantified impact is compared to a certain reference value, for example, the average environmental impact of a European citizen in one year.